 Experiences of traveling in Tuk Tuk

-The first impression when catching a Tuk Tuk is that you can catch Tuk Tuk nearly everywhere in big countries of Southeast Asia and in just one minute, you can start your journey in Tuk Tuk.
-At the first moments when sitting in Tuk Tuk, you can be quite scared with the unsafe structure of Tuk Tuk without the grass door and with a little fence in two sides of the cabin but do not worry.
-You can absolutely set your mind at rest because the Tuk Tuk runs at a quite slow speed and its structure is not insecure as you imagine.
+The first impression when catching a Tuk Tuk is that you can find it nearly everywhere in big countries of Southeast Asia.
+And in just one minute, you can start your journey.
+At the first moments you can be quite scared with the unsafe structure without the grass door and with a little fence in two sides of the cabin.
+But do not worry.
+You can absolutely set your mind at rest because the it runs at a quite slow speed and its structure is not insecure as you imagine.

-On the whole trip with Tuk Tuk, you will experience the wonderful sense that you cannot have when catching a taxi to go sightseeing streets in Southeast Asia.
-Sitting in the cabin, you can feel the cool winds passing your face and a typical atmosphere of streets in Southeast Asia: the smell of vehicles dissolves with the smell of street foods; the sound of vendors harmonizes with the street music.
+On the whole trip, you will experience the wonderful sense that you cannot have when catching a taxi to go sightseeing streets in Southeast Asia.
+Sitting in the cabin, you can feel the cool winds passing your face and a typical atmosphere of streets in Southeast Asia.
+The smell of vehicles dissolves with the smell of street foods; the sound of vendors harmonizes with the street music.
 That is so fantastic.
 Your trip will more interesting when you can have companions as local people and a local driver who can speak a little English and be ready to be an amateur guide for you.

 Traveling on a Tuk Tuk is a great way to feel the atmosphere of streets in Southeast Asia.
 Photo by Jakob Owens on Unsplash

-The first tip when traveling by Tuk Tuk is that you must negotiate the fare before getting in it.
-Tuk Tuk is different from the taxi, it does not have meters that means the driver maybe inflate the fee for your carriage up to many times.
-Therefore, you should refer the reasonable fee beforehand and when the driver gives you a price, you must negotiate a reasonable fee before beginning your trip in Tuk Tuk.
+Firstly you must negotiate the fare before getting in it.
+Different from the taxi it does not have meters that means the driver maybe inflate the fee for your carriage up to many times.
+Therefore, you should refer the reasonable fee beforehand.
+When the driver gives you a price, you must negotiate a reasonable fee before beginning your trip with Tuk Tuk.

-The second tip is that you should bring your local maps, both an online map and a handy map that can show your destination.
-With the map, you can describe for the driver about the destination that you want to come more easily; therefore, the driver can determine exactly which route is best to reach and you can save the time.
-Besides, in case you are missed because you catch a fake Tuk Tuk, you can guide the driver the right way to your destination or turn on the GPS and determine your situation on your online map to escape.
+Secondly you should bring your local maps, both an online map and a handy map that can show your destination.
+With the map, you can describe for the driver about the destination you want to come more easily.
+Therefore, the driver can determine exactly which route is best to reach and you can save the time.
+In case you are missed because you catch a fake Tuk Tuk, you can guide the driver the right way to your destination or turn on the GPS and determine your situation on your online map to escape.

-The final tip we recommend for you is that you should avoid the Tuk Tuk scams.
-An example of Tuk Tuk scam is that some drivers will recommend you to call on a souvenir store on your way.
-In this case, you should say no with the driver because you maybe become the victim of the overprice stores that your driver is promised to be tipped if he takes you to these stores.
+Finally you should avoid the Tuk Tuk scams.
+An example is that some drivers will recommend you to call on a souvenir store on your way.
+In this case, you should say no with the driver.
+Because you maybe become the victim of the overprice stores.
+Your driver is promised to be tipped if he takes you to these stores.